nodejs/node/doc/api/cluster.md

 * {Object}

 A hash that stores the active worker objects, keyed by `id` field.
 Makes it easy to loop through all the workers.
-It is only available in the master process.
+It is only available in the primary process.

 A worker is removed from `cluster.workers` after the worker has disconnected